Brendon-maphosa-98/cafe_cli_app/README.md

 The project is developed iteratively, with **weekly client requirements** shaping its growth and complexity.

+This README reflects the state of the project at the end of **Week 2**.

 ---

-## Client Requirements
+## Client Requirements – Week 2

-- Create a product and add it to a list
+- Create a product or order and add it to the relevant list
-- View all products
+- View all products or orders
-- Update or delete a product
+- _STRETCH_ Update or delete a product or order

+Orders are now stored as **dictionaries** containing customer details and status, while products remain stored as simple strings.

 ---